Empower now offers Tyrer-Cuzick on reports

 Individualized risk assessment made easy

 Natera makes it easy for you to collect inputs from your patients on screening forms, test request forms, or with Natera’s Educational Virtual Assistant — NEVA for short.
-NEVA is a HIPAA-compliant chat that allows your patients to enter their own information for a Tyrer-Cuzick analysis on their phone or computer 24/7.
+NEVA is a HIPAA-compliant assistant that allows your patients to enter their own information for a Tyrer-Cuzick analysis on their phone or computer 24/7.

 Natera is committed to making high-quality hereditary cancer testing accessible for you and your patients.
 Natera billing practices value price transparency and accessibility for anyone who can benefit from hereditary cancer risk assessment.
 Learn more about Natera's billing practices here.
 Contact us to learn more about this exciting addition to the Empower Hereditary Cancer Test.